addy-dclxvi/openbox-theme-collections/README.md

 # Silvera
 ![silvera](https://raw.githubusercontent.com/addy-dclxvi/openbox-theme-collections/master/silvera.jpg) <br />
 Other files like tint2, wallpaper, Xresources, cmus, ranger etc are inside the zip file.
 The fonts I use are Noto Sans, Open Sans, and M+.
+If the button is too small, plase increase the titlebar font size (obconf).
+Button size is following the text size.

 ## Installation
 Listen to music I mention above.